AugustNagro/augustnagro.github.io/_posts/2023-06-17-scala-3-whitebox-macros.md

 But this is not required.
 [Programatic Structural Types](https://docs.scala-lang.org/scala3/reference/changed-features/structural-types.html#) already let us refine types with new vals and defs.
 Then we just need a macro to decide the names of the vals & defs.
 The macro must also be [transparent](https://docs.scala-lang.org/scala3/reference/metaprogramming/macros.html#relationship-with-transparent-inline) in order to return the programmatic type.

-In Scala 2 you would use "Whitebox Macros."

 ## Implementing the Builder class

 As with other Structural Types, our Builder class must implement [Selectable](https://scala-lang.org/api/3.3.0/scala/Selectable.html).